dxw/playbook/guides/running-a-roadmapping-workshop.md

    What digital and physical components will the service be made up of?
 What people will be involved in operating the service?

    What digital and offline channels and support routes might there be?
+Which channels might different groups need and use?

    How will we roll out the service to all the people who might need to use it?